demystifyfp/demystifyfp/content/clojure/marketplace-middleware/creating-cron-jobs-in-clojure.md

   )
 ```

-Then create a new clojure file *infra/cron/core.clj* to define a Mount state for the Quartz scheduler.
+Then create a new Clojure file *infra/cron/core.clj* to define a Mount state for the Quartz scheduler.

 ```bash
 > mkdir src/wheel/infra/cron